-This project heralded by China Film Group, is a prime exemplar of a foreign Hollywood star coming to China and making an authentic Chinese martial arts film with a simple and very often used storyline of a man forced to fight in undeground bare-knuckle championships against most talented fighters.
+This project heralded by China Film Group is a prime exemplar of a foreign Hollywood star coming to China and making an authentic Chinese martial arts film with a simple and very often used storyline of a man forced to fight in underground bare-knuckle championships against most talented fighters.

-Climactic battle in which Keanu himself appears as a skilled (clumsy) martial arts expert (sorry Keanu, but you still didn’t make me believe in that) demonstrates the triumph of spiritual centre of Tai Chi.
+The climactic battle in which Keanu himself appears as a skilled (clumsy) martial arts expert (sorry Keanu, but you still didn’t make me believe in that) demonstrates the triumph of the spiritual center of Tai Chi.

 A subplot involving a Hong Kong cop played by Karen Mok who is determined to bust the underground fighting ring and her cynical superior officer played by Simon Yam adds nothing to this movie and looks like additional scenes taken from somewhere else.